Efficient Bayesian multi-fidelity inverse analysis for expensive and non-differentiable physics-based simulations in high stochastic dimensions: Numerical demonstration

 \subsubsection{Choice of LF model and solver, HF solver and relative solver costs}

-The HF model discretizes the poro-elastic governing equations \eqref{eqn: strong_form_poroelasticity_a} to \eqref{eqn: poro_elastic_bcs_e} with the finite element methods according to the formulation by Vuong et al. \cite{vuong2015general}.
+The HF model discretizes the poro-elastic governing equations \eqref{eqn: strong_form_poroelasticity_a} to \eqref{eqn: poro_elastic_ics_pf} with FEM according to the formulation by Vuong et al. \cite{vuong2015general}.
 We solve the resulting nonlinear system of equations with the Newton-Raphson method and use one-step-$\theta$ time-stepping with $\theta=0.5$.
 We assemble the system stiffness matrix monolithically, including all coupling terms, and use a direct solver for the linear system of equations in each Newton step.
 The poro-elastic framework is realized and freely available in our multi-physics C++ code 4C \cite{4C}.

-We prescribe the same fluid boundary conditions (BCs) for the LF model and use the identical computational domain: An inflow BC on the top boundary, no penetration BCs on the left and right side, and a zero-pressure BC on the bottom boundary.
+We prescribe the same fluid BCs for the LF model and use the identical computational domain: An inflow BC on the top boundary, no penetration BCs on the left and right sides, and a zero-pressure BC on the bottom boundary.
 The inflow velocity on the top boundary in the y-direction is fixed at a higher value of $u_{2}^{f}=-0.5$ compared to the HF model's maximum inflow of $u_{2}^{f}=-0.063$, to showcase that BMFIA gives reliable results despite quantitative differences in BCs.
 We emphasize that the robustness of BMFIA \wrt the quantitative BC values is an important feature.
 Especially for coupled problems, choosing quantitatively similar LF BCs does not necessarily correspond to overall similar model behavior.

 The computational specifics of the LF and HF model discretizations are summarized in Table \ref{tab: model_fem_poro_elastic}, along with their average solution times\footnote{The HF and LF simulations were run on different CPUs.
 The AMD EPYC 9354 offers approximately 10\% higher single-core performance than the Intel i7-8700K \cite{cpu_perf}.
 These scores reflect empirical single-thread throughput.
 Table \ref{tab: model_fem_poro_elastic} shows the raw performance without a CPU performance normalization.}.